ldoyle78/CalgaryVotingTrends/Ward11VotingTrends.md

 ## 5 Special               5193      23
 ## 6 Travelling             471       2
 ```
 This table indicates that 23% of the NoCommunity votes are from a "special" Voting.Station.Type which appears to be the designation given for seniors residence.
-These votes could be reasonably assigned to +65 demographic.
+These votes could be reasonably assigned to +65 demographic in future analyses.

-**I need to do something with the below table to compare it to overall voting habits and make sure it all checks out.
-Maybe create visuals for each ward comparing unclassified votes to in-person votes to look for descrepencies**
+<span style = "color: red;">**I need to do something with the below table to compare it to overall voting habits and make sure it all checks out.
+Maybe create visuals for each ward comparing unclassified votes to in-person votes to look for descrepencies**</span>

 ```r
 # Investigate there is nothing unusual about these votes